uswds/uswds-site/pages/documentation/guidance/accessibility.md

 {:.border-top-1px.padding-top-2.margin-top-2.measure-2}
 ### Make accessibility one of our core design principles
-- It's not only part of our mission to embrace accessibility in our own work, but to do what we can to encourage it
+- It's not only part of our mission to embrace accessibility in our own work, but to do what we can to encourage it.
 - **We prioritize accessibility issues.** We will work hard to fix accessibility-related issues quickly, and to get them into the next available release.
 Accessibility is a mission-critical service for USWDS, and we want to know when there's an opportunity to fix something that's broken or improve something that could be better.

 While we conduct extensive research during the design and development of components, it is impossible to predict every use case for accessibility and usability overall.
 That is why we encourage you to [contribute to the community]({{ site.baseurl }}/about/community) by providing feedback on how a component is working on your site.
 We also recommend performing your own user testing at the page level to gauge the usability of a component within context.
 We welcome any and all findings and feedback as we work to identify and prioritize improvements to our components and guidance.